-The Board of Directors is responsible for reviewing and approving the financial statements and MD&A and ensuring that management fulfills its responsibilities for financial reporting and internal control.
+The Board of Directors is responsible for reviewing and approving the financial statements and ensuring that management fulfills its responsibilities for financial reporting and internal control.
 The Board of Directors carries out these responsibilities primarily through the Audit Committee, which consists of independent, non-management directors.
-The Audit Committee meets with management at least five times a year and meets independently with internal and external auditors and as a group to review any significant accounting, internal control and auditing matters in accordance with the terms of the Charter of the Audit Committee, which is set out in the Annual Information Form.
-The Audit Committee's responsibilities include overseeing management's performance in carrying out its financial reporting responsibilities and reviewing the Annual Report, including the consolidated financial statements and MD&A, before these documents are submitted to the Board of Directors for approval.
-The internal auditors have access to the Audit Committee without the requirement to obtain prior management approval.
+The Audit Committee meets with management at least five times a year and meets independently with internal and external auditors and as a group to review any significant accounting, internal control and auditing matters in accordance with the terms of the Charter of the Audit Committee.
+The Audit Committee's responsibilities include overseeing management's performance in carrying out its financial reporting responsibilities and reviewing the consolidated financial statements, before this document is submitted to the Board of Directors for approval.
+The internal and independent external auditors have access to the Audit Committee without the requirement to obtain prior management approval.

 The Audit Committee approves the terms of engagement of the independent external auditors and reviews the annual audit plan, the Auditors' Report and the results of the audit.
-It also recommends to the Board of Directors the firm of external auditors to be appointed by the shareholders.
+It also recommends to the Board of Directors the firm of external auditors to be appointed by the shareholder.

-The shareholders have appointed KPMG LLP as independent external auditors to express an opinion as to whether the consolidated financial statements present fairly, in all material respects, the Company's consolidated financial position, results of operations and cash flows in accordance with GAAP.
-The reports of KPMG LLP outline the scope of its examinations and its opinions on the consolidated financial statements and the effectiveness of the Company's internal control over financial reporting.
+The shareholder has appointed KPMG LLP as independent external auditors to express an opinion as to whether the consolidated financial statements present fairly, in all material respects, the Company's consolidated financial position, results of operations and cash flows in accordance with GAAP.
+The report of KPMG LLP outlines the scope of its examination and its opinion on the consolidated financial statements.

+Russell K. Girling

+President and

-Russell K. Girling President and Chief Executive Officer
+Chief Executive Officer